 As a fairly regular flyer with the two biggest and best budget airlines in Mexico, Viva Aerobus and Volaris, I like to consider myself an authority figure on their prices, service and, above all, punctuality.
 You might be thinking ‘well, whichever is cheapest is obviously the best’.
 Amateurs!
 Price is one of the biggest factors, but don’t con yourself into thinking it’s the most important factor; as the old saying goes, you get what you pay for.
 What you save on the ticket might cost you elsewhere and this applies to both of these airlines in equal measure.
-Anyway, with that in mind, here’s my semi-serious, semi-tongue-in-cheek, and generally pretty arbitrary guide to the best Mexican budget airline.
+Anyway, with that in mind, here’s my semi-serious, semi-tongue-in-cheek, and generally how to buy lorazepam online to the best Mexican budget airline.

 As far as price goes, and especially on the route I’m most familiar with (Mexico City-Monterrey), Viva Aerobus takes first place on 9 out of 10 occasions, only beaten when Volaris has a really decent sale on.
 Do make sure to check both sites though, because when buying Viva Aerobus tickets online, the ticket price you see doesn’t include the fuel surcharge (which at the time of writing is MXN$135 each way).
 So, if Viva’s price is only a little lower than Volaris’ at first glance, it might actually be cheaper to go with them.

 Viva Aerobus have the annoying habit of checking the added extras for you, which forces you to go through and unclick the ones you don’t want.
 This is incredibly annoying.
+(UPDATE AUGUST 2017: They no longer do this, so you actually don’t have to uncheck everything anymore.)
 Volaris doesn’t do this though, meaning they definitely take the prize for common decency.

 Another point on which Volaris takes first place is in seat selection.
 While Viva Aerobus makes you choose a seat when purchasing (if you’re getting your tickets late, the only options left are often ones you have to pay for), Volaris’ website allows you to skip that part.
 Instead, you can just choose when you check in.